Applications

 Typical specification

-• Bollards for paths, recessed step lights for risers
+• Path lights for walkways, recessed step lights for risers

 • Downward or asymmetric beam (glare-free)